D3struf/Checkout-Book-Management-System-in-PHP/README.md

 ## Usage

-- To add a new book, click the add button (plus icon), fill out the form in the modal, and submit.
+- To add a new book, membership, or checkouts, click the add button (plus icon), fill out the form in the modal, and submit.
+- To edit a book, membership, or checkouts, click the edit button in the action column, fill out the changes to be set, and submit.
-- To delete a book, click the delete button next to the book entry.
+- To delete a book, membership, or checkouts, click the delete button to the action column.
-- To search for a book, use the search bar at the top of the page.
+- To search for a book, member's last name, and checkout id, use the search bar at the top of the page.

 ## What I Learned